 Dark, almond shaped, never prominent.
 Keen, intelligent expression.

 Size in proportion with the head.
 V-shaped, dropping forward, tip of ear to be level with outer corner of eye.
-Fold not above top skull.
+Fold not above top of skull.
 Leather of moderate thickness.

 Jaws strong, muscular, Teeth of good size and set square to the jaws, with a perfect, regular and complete scissor bite, i.e. upper teeth closely overlapping lower teeth and set square to the jaws.

-Clean, muscular, of good length, gradually widening and well set into the shoulders.
+NECK Clean, muscular, of good length, gradually widening and well set into the shoulders.

 Shoulders long and sloping, well laid back, cleanly cut at withers.
 Upper arm of equal length to the shoulder and at such an angle that the legs are carried well back under the body, below the point of the withers.
 Legs strong and straight turning neither in nor out, strong, flexible pasterns.
 Elbows close to body, working free of the sides.
 Moderate width between forelegs should be slightly greater than depth of body.